Contributory and Comparative Negligence: Defenses in Car Accident Cases

 In states that utilize comparative negligence theories of liability, individuals may sue another motorist whether or not their own negligence played any role in the accident.
 However, recovery for damages will be reduced by the percentage of fault attributable to them.
 This situation is often referred to as "apportionment of fault" or "allocation of fault."

-For example, in the above example, assume that the turning driver sues the speeding motorist for $100,000 in damages.
+For example, a motorist makes a left-hand turn in his car without using a turn signal and is struck by an oncoming vehicle that’s traveling 10 mph over the speed limit.
+Assume that the turning motorist sues the speeding driver for $100,000 in damages.
 At trial, a jury will be asked to determine what percentage of the accident was caused by the speeding and what percentage of the accident was caused by the turning driver's failure to operate the turn signal.

 Let's assume that the jury finds that the turning driver's own negligence contributed to the accident by 30% and the negligence of the other driver contributed to the accident by 70%.
 If the jury agrees that damages are worth $100,000, the turning motorist would only be able to recover $70,000 in damages (or $100,000 minus the 30% caused by his own negligence).

 If, however, the turning driver's negligence was found to have contributed 70% to the accident, than he could only recover $30,000 for the 30% fault for which the jury found the other driver was responsible.
 The turning motorist only collects when he is 70% at fault in states that apply a "pure comparative negligence.”
 This method allows you to recover no matter how negligent you were.